Teacher Training – Frequently Asked Questions

 We can appreciate your concern and we want our program to be a good fit for you.
 If you would like to connect with someone who graduated from the online program we would be happy to set this up so you can find out first hand from a former trainee how it was to take this particular training online.
 We can assure you that the feedback about how well this training worked online was overwhelmingly positive.
 The participants felt they had bonded as a group and made lasting connections with each other.

 There are no hands-on assists in Dynamic Gentle Yoga.
 Rather, the cueing / language will teach your students what it means to “listen” to the body, how to move safely no matter their condition, and guide them to access the deeper benefits of yoga so they want to return to your class over and over again.

 You will be finished at the end of the fourth module once you complete the online Learning Reviews (which you will do along the way) and Program Reflections forms (one at the end of each module).
 The exception would be if you had an emergency and had to miss a session.
 In this case, you would be required to watch the session video, and, if you missed a practice teaching session, you would arrange to do a practice teach with another teacher from the training and Rudy may give you a reasonable written assignment.

 We are excited to be growing the post-training programming.
 Once you have graduated, you have the option to join the Dynamic Gentle Yoga Teachers Circle that meets monthly with Rudy on a Sunday evening on Zoom.
 The Circle is a place and time for peer connection, continued professional development, and direct access to Rudy to ask any questions you may have.
 Currently, each Circle begins with a peer-guided yoga practice.
-You also have continued access to the Training Resources including the video recordings of all the sessions from your training that you can review in your own time.
-We are working towards offering long-term access to these videos which should be available by Fall 2021.
+You also have continued access to your training resources including the video recordings of all the sessions from your training that you can review in your own time for two years.